huwcarwyn/react-laravel-boilerplate/readme.md

 - Install NPM dependencies using `npm install`
 - Make sure to create two databases, one main and one for running the tests
 - Fill out a .env file in the project root using the .env.example file as a template
-- If you want to use the webpack dev server, make sure that the proxy entry in the weback.dev.js
+- If you want to use the webpack dev server, make sure that the proxy entry in the weback.dev.js points to the server that's running your Laravel installation.